stevennevins/house-protocol/README.md

 ## Quickstart - Overview

 House Protocol is a peer-to-pool protocol built on Ethereum and Chainlink.
-House protocol has 3 types of participants: Players, Dealers (HDealer), and Bankroll Liquidity Providers (HPools).
-Any player can place a bet against a deployed HPool via any deployed HDealer to route their bet.
-The HDealer that routes the bet shares the House edge 50:50 with the HPool that receives the commitment.
+House protocol has 3 types of participants: Players, Dealers (HDealer), and Bankroll Liquidity Providers (HPools & HTokens).
+Players place bets with ERC20 tokens against HPool holding that ERC20 as collateral using an HDealer to route the bet to the appropriate HPool.
+The HDealer that routes the bet shares the House edge 50:50 with the HPool that receives the bet commitment.
 Interest accumulates in real-time as bets are placed and interest on deposited collateral is tracked via HTokens, which track the owner's share of the collateral in the HPool.

 Big picture ideas: